 1. Why do I want to get a tattoo?

 My Story: Nothing interesting.
-When I was 17 years old I came back home after 2 terrible months spent as a model in South Korea, and I have sworn to myself that I will never work as a model again.
+When I was 17 years old I came back home after 2 terrible months spent as a model in South Korea, and I had sworn to myself that I will never work as a model again.
 And that was the reason why I decided to get a tattoo, because it’s quite a big obstacle for being a model.

 Here you can see the first big mistake.
 Getting a tattoo as a protest against something may seem ingenious at the time.
 But before you decide to get a tattoo you have to think about what the real reason for getting one is, and change your mind if it’s one of the following reasons: As a protest against parents, teachers, or against faith (religious or personal).
 If it’s “cool.”
 If your BFF also got a tattoo, or if you just want to seem more interesting.